defog-ai/defog-python/README.md

 ```
 If this is your first time running, we will write these information into a json config file, which will be stored in `~/.defog/connection.json`.
 If we detect a file present already, we will ask you if you intend to re-initialize the file.
 You can always delete the file and `defog init` all over again.
 Note that your credentials are _never_ sent to defog's servers.

-Once you have setup the connection settings, we will ask you for the names of the tables that you would like to register (space separated), generate the schema for each of them, upload the schema to defog, and print out the generate gsheets url in your console.
+Once you have setup the connection settings, we will ask you for the names of the tables that you would like to register (space separated), generate the schema for each of them, upload the schema to defog, and print out the filename of a CSV with your metadata.
 If you do not wish to provide those at this point, you can exit this prompt by hitting `ctrl+c`

 ## Checking the suitability of your database
 To check whether Defog will be suitable for your database, you can run the following: